-A. Course Work and Major Research Paper (MRP) Option
+Major Research Paper (MRP) Option

-Students will be required to complete six (6) half courses, including:
+Students will be required to complete six (6) courses, including:

-- (i) At least four half courses from the menu of Labour Studies core grad courses, including LABRST 715 Methods or an equivalent Methods courses approved by the program; - (ii) Two additional courses offered by other departments OR the School of Labour Studies (See Course Selection below); and - (iii) A major research paper of 10,000-12,000 words, excluding endnotes and bibliography, supervised by a core or associate faculty member.
-The research paper will be read by the supervisor and another faculty member.
-If the supervisor is an associate member, then the second reader must be a core faculty member selected by the supervisor in consultation with the student.
+- (i) At least four courses from the menu of Labour Studies core grad courses, including LABRST 715 Methods or an equivalent Methods courses approved by the program; - (ii) Two additional courses offered by other departments OR the School of Labour Studies (See Course Selection below); and

+(iii) A major research paper of 10,000-12,000 words, excluding endnotes and bibliography, supervised by a core or associate faculty member.
+MRPs are supervised by a core or associate faculty member and examined by the supervisor and a second reader when completed.
+At least one of the supervisor or the second reader must be a core faculty member.
+Second readers may be subject matter experts who hold a faculty position in any department / institution and are to be selected by the supervisor in consultation with the student.
+MRPs are graded as either Pass or Fail."